lmihailovic/lmihailovic/README.md

 Team Leader | Backend Engineer | Grad Student

 I care about clear (not clever) code, minimalist solutions and correctness.
-Currently Head of IT at [Argo Student Robotics Team](https://argorobotics.rs).

 ## Projects